eclab/grains/README.md

 A MIDI-controlled three-voice marimba simulator.
 You can control brightness, decay, and overall volume.

 Status: Working.
-A bit hissy when the marimba tones are about to fade out thanks to the filtered PWM on the Grains.
+When decays get quiet, they go hissy and buzzy fast thanks to GRAINS's PWM, which can't handle small values well without lots of artifacts.

 ## Mono